-The City, through internal analysis and discussions with the City Housing Authority, has not identified any fair housing issues specific to the City.
+The City, through internal analysis, review of available mapping and data sources, and discussions with the City Housing Authority, has not identified any fair housing issues specific to the City.
 A review of Del Norte County's certified 6th Cycle Housing Element did not identify any contributing factors.
 The City recognizes that the State of California, Del Norte County, and City are all currently experiencing the need to develop affordable housing.
 A lack in housing opportunities (of any variety) can present a barrier to affirmatively furthering fair housing.
 The adoption of the Housing Element 6th Planning Cycle serves to improve the avenues through which housing development can occur within the City and affirmatively further fair housing.